davidgundry/crash-course-in-git/1-configuring-git.md

     git@github.com:username/repo.git

+**On a University machine, your first choice should be HTTPS.
+You can then usually authenticate using your browser via OAuth and no other configuration is required.**

 Typically, if you connect to a git server over HTTPS, it will request your username and password in the terminal.
 However, GitHub doesn't allow authentication with username and password.
 If you choose this method you will need to use OAuth or a Personal Access Token.

 SSH authentication is convenient when you do not want to be asked to re-enter your username and password frequently.
 An SSH key is stored on your machine and accessed when required.
 If you want to use this method, you will need to create an SSH key on your machine and register it on GitHub.

-## OAuth Authentication using GitHub Desktop
+## OAuth Authentication using VS Code

-GitHub Desktop and many other Git clients (including VS Code) use OAuth to authenticate you to hosts (such as GitHub) that support it.
+GitHub Desktop and many other Git clients (including VS Code) use OAuth to authenticate you to hosts (such as GitHub) that support it if you are connecting over HTTPS.
 If you are using one of these apps, a box should pop up when authentication is required asking for you to log in.

+**This should be your first choice on a University machine as it is by far the easiest.** If you are using this authentication method, you can continue to [the next section](./2-creating-a-repo.md)

+# Other Authentication Methods

 ## Personal Access Token

-If you are using the command line, the simplest (but not necessarily the best) alternative is to use a Personal Access Token.
+If you are using the command line, the simplest (but not necessarily the best) alternative if for some reason OAuth is not available is to use a Personal Access Token.
 A personal access token allows us to authenticate with GitHub over the command line.
 This is basically a password, so keep it safe.

 You create a personal access token through GitHub.
 Go to `GitHub Settings /	Developer Settings`.